MatthewKennedy/spree_shipstation/README.md

   # Set this to `true` and `config.auto_capture_on_dispatch = true` if you
   # want to charge your customers at the time of shipment.
   config.capture_at_notification = false

-  # Export canceled shipments to ShipStation
-  # Set this to `true` if you want canceled shipments included in the endpoint.
-  config.export_canceled_shipments = false
 end
 ```